iterative/dvc.org/public/static/docs/api-reference/read.md

   mode.
 Defaults to `"utf-8"`.
 Mirrors the namesake parameter in builtin `open()`.

-## Example: Use artifacts from online DVC repositories
+## Example: Load data tracked in a DVC repository online

 Any <abbr>data artifact</abbr> can be employed directly in your Python app by using this API.